 Part IV: Agroindustry waste biorefineries

-10. Sweet sorghum: A future potential resource for bioenergy production
+10. Sweet sorghum: a potential resource for bioenergy production

-12. Effective utilization of sugarcane thrash for energy production
+12. Effective utilization of sugarcane trash for energy production

-16. Argo-Industry wastes: Feedstocks for biofuels and biomaterials for sustainable rural development
+16. Agroindustry wastes: biofuels and biomaterials feedstocks for sustainable rural development

 Part V: Food Industry waste biorefineries